The provability logic of all provability predicates: Arithmetical completeness of

-It is easy to see that for any provability predicate $\PR_T(x)$ of $T$, $\N \subseteq \PL(\PR_T)$.
 In this section, we prove that $\N$ is exactly the provability logic of all provability predicates.
 Moreover, we prove that $\N$ is one of the logics considered in Problem \ref{MProb2}, namely, there exists a $\Sigma_1$ provability predicate $\PR_T(x)$ of $T$ such that $\N = \PL(\PR_T)$.